makersacademy/airport_challenge/README.md

 So that the software can be used for many different airports I would like a default airport capacity that can be overridden as appropriate
 ```

-Your task is to test drive the creation of a set of classes/modules to satisfy all the above user stories.
-You will need to use a random number generator to set the weather (it is normally sunny but on rare occasions it may be stormy).
-In your tests, you'll need to use a stub to override random weather to ensure consistent test behaviour.